MicrosoftDocs/windows-powershell-docs/docset/windows/dnsclient/Set-DnsClientServerAddress.md

 ## DESCRIPTION
 The **Set-DnsClientServerAddress** cmdlet sets one or more IP addresses for DNS servers associated with an interface.
-This cmdlet statically adds DNS server addresses to the interface.
+This cmdlet adds static DNS server addresses to the interface.
-If this cmdlet is used to add DNS servers to the interface, then the DNS servers will override any DHCP configuration for that interface.
+If you use this cmdlet to add DNS servers to the interface, then the DNS servers you specify override any DHCP configuration for that interface.

 ## EXAMPLES